GAGvozdik/wwwhypda/current_todo_list.md

 Test in docker
 Fix instructions
 create docker image
-del users db from github
+~~del users db from github~~
 del api keys from git history
+protect add row and del row using recaptcha add function deny dataset in superuser account

 1. add a way to add user suggestions in wwwhypda database in right way (not like a current way)